 Back in the day, we had WAY more cars than we needed.
-In 2016, when we had three cars (two electric smart cars and one Volvo), we spent $8,128 and that didn’t even include the electricity required to charge the electric cars.
+In 2016, when we had three cars (two electric smart cars and one Volvo), we spent $8,128 and that didn’t even include the electricity required to charge our two smart cars, which we shed in January 2017.

-Lots of folks asked us how we make it work, but when they find out how we work, it’s much less of a surprise.
-A primary use for a vehicle seems to be commuting.
+Lots of folks asked us how we make it work, but when they find out how we work, it’s much less of a surprise since we don’t commute for work and the primary use for a vehicle seems to be commuting.

-As a self-employed person, I work at home 99% of the time.
-Garrett works in sales, so he’s often in the car.
+As a self-employed person, I work at home most of the time.
+Garrett works in sales, so he’s often in the car visiting clients.
 Not all the time, but at least half the week.
 We don’t have the commutes that we once had, so our Volvo sits in the driveway more often than you’d expect.

-We used to drive everywhere when we had a list of errands to tackle.
-After moving to a walkable town, we’ve replaced driving with walking as much as possible.
+How about errands?
+We used to drive everywhere when we had a list of errands to tackle after work.
+Then, we moved to a walkable town, so we’ve replaced driving with walking as much as possible.
 Quick trips to the grocery store, post office, and bank are easy because all are located within a mile of the house.

 With fewer miles on the car and more walking, we’re spending less money on gas than we anticipated.
 And because Garrett’s employer pays for mileage, gas and insurance are covered with this reimbursement.

-When it comes to sharing the car in the future, I thought about creating a Google Calendar, like one of those shared resource calendars in Outlook…something to help us facilitate scheduling.
+I thought about creating a Google Calendar specifically for our car, like one of those shared resource calendars in Outlook…something to help us facilitate scheduling.
 It’s the logistics that can be a bit of challenge, but these moments are few and far between.

-There are two zipcars nearby, one car at $7.50 an hour and another at $8.50 an hour.
-If you have any experience with zipcars, please share!
+There are also two zipcars nearby, one car at $7.50 an hour and another at $8.50 an hour.
 I’m thinking about creating an account as a backup.

 Given how expensive cars are, I’ll do anything to avoid ever getting an extra car.
-We wasted so much money on cars over the years, especially when you factor in the True Cost to Own a vehicle.
+We wasted so much money on cars over the years.
 In 2016, we had three cars: one Volvo, two smart cars.
 And all the maintenance and expenses associated with them, which ran us $8,083 (not including the electric for charging car batteries).
-Cars are really effing expensive and not always necessary.
+Cars are really expensive and not always necessary.

-Having no car works in urban areas.
+Having no car or one car works in urban areas for some folks.
 Could having one car work for everyone else?
 Could we have made this one-car life work back in the day when we had office jobs or lived in a rural locale?
 Maybe, but there are too many variables to consider every scenario.
-Sometimes trying to save money increases the headache factor, so it may not be worth it even when you consider the true cost of ownership.
+Sometimes trying to save money increases the headache factor, so it may not be worth it.